TellieEngineering/qa-assessment/README.md

 1. What other question might you have about the components?
 1. How would you approach the e2e testing of these components once they graduate to the application?

+Feel free to reach out with any questions to the same email.
 Good luck and thank you!